-The Interpreting Journal Club:
+The upcoming new Interpreting Journal Club

 The Interpreting Journal Club was a public, scheduled live Twitter chat based gathering online for language interpreters and related stakeholders worldwide to discuss in chat mode topics of interests to our professions.